4ffy/image-duplicate/README.md

 ## Building

 `cargo build`, I should hope.
 This program relies on bundled FLTK provided by the `fltk-rs` crate, so you also need a C++ compiler usable by Cargo.
+This program is only tested on Linux.

 ## Disclaimer